 Keep our rivers, lakes, ponds, and streams clean — Bag Your Leaves!

-Bag, mulch, or compost your leaves, but do not rake them into the street or dump them down storm drains!
+Bag or compost your leaves, but do not rake them into the street or dump them down storm drains!
 Blocking storm drains can cause flooding, and large amounts of leaves in our water can lead to an excess of decaying organic material in waterways with results that are harmful to both humans and animals.
-If you see a storm drain blocked by leaves, help prevent flooding and clear them away if you can.

 Why do leaves cause water pollution???